kkhetarpal/Literature/RL/SuttonBartoSilver/MonteCarloMethods.md

 **What is Model Free Prediction or Monte Carlo Methods?**
 - The idea of MC methods is to learn directly from the episodes of experiences i.e. learn from complete episodes which involves no bootsrapping.
 - MC methods are model-free i.e. no knowledge of MDP transitions or rewards is given
 - It is well suited for episodic tasks only wherein the value function = mean return of the episodes.
 Look up sample returns and average over them.
+One episode I got a return of 5, next episode of 7, the mean would give me the empirical return.
 - Experience is divided over episodes, and all espisodes eventually terminate.
 - MC methods can thus be incremental in an episode-by-episode sense, but not in a step-by-step (online) sense.
 - Follow the GPI framework wherein first we consider the prediction problem and then the policy improvmement, and finally the control problem and its solution by GPI.